loopdash/loopdash/client/content/pages/privacy.md

 ---
 title: 'Loopdash Privacy Policy'
-heading: 'We try to avoid writing code'
+heading: 'What we do with your data'
-template: 'page'
+template: 'document'
 ---

 <p class="text-lg text-gray-500 font-semibold">Last Updated May 2018</p>